Kong/docs.konghq.com/app/_hub/Wallarm/wallarm/index.md

 desc: Wallarm is AI-Powered Security Platform for protecting microservices and APIs

 description: |
-  Wallarm AI-powered security platform automates application protection and security testing.
-Hundreds of customers already rely on Wallarm to secure websites, microservices and APIs running on private and public clouds.
-Wallarm AI enables application-specific dynamic WAF rules, proactively tests for vulnerabilities, and creates feedback loop to improve detection accuracy.
+  Wallarm AI-Powered Security Platform automates application protection and security testing.
+Its NG WAF module seamlessly integrates with API gateway and protects APIs and microservices from OWASP Top 10, bots and application abuse with no manual rule configuration and ultra-low false positives.

+  * Protects all types of REST, XML, SOAP and other HTTP APIs from XSS, XXE, SQL Injections, RCE and other OWASP Top 10 threats
-  * Detects the microservice’s logic and payload boundary from stateless http traffic analysis — without access to the code inside the container
+  * Detects the microservice’s logic and payload boundary from stateless HTTP traffic analysis — without access to the code inside the container
-  * Discovers new containers as they come on-line and uses machine learning to create dynamic security rules, instead of ACLs and signatures
-  * Works well with CI/CD by updating security rules automatically and using vulnerability verification to cut down on the noise and false positives
+  * Works well with CI/CD by updating security rules automatically
+  * Provides visibility on malicious requests and uses vulnerability verification to cut down on the noise and false positives
-  * Learns and decodes all the data formats including nested and encoded custom API protocols, such as JSON inside base64 encoding.
+  * Learns and decodes all the data formats including nested and encoded custom API protocols, such as JSON inside Base64 encoding.

 #support_url:
   # (Optional) A specific URL of your own for this extension.